a-ruivo/portfolio/README.md

 <h1 align="center"> Project 1 </h1>
 # :hammer: Steps
-- 1: Setting up the python, vscode and git environment.
+- 1: Setting up the python, vscode and git environment.  <br>
-- 2: Create architecture using airflow, docker and terraform.
+- 2: Create architecture using airflow, docker and terraform.<br>
-- 3: Connect to the IBGE API and extract data and save it in a postgres database.
+- 3: Connect to the IBGE API and extract data and save it in a postgres database.<br>
-- 4: Create a dashboard using streamlit and an agent AI flow that performs analysis.
+- 4: Create a dashboard using streamlit and an agent AI flow that performs analysis. <br>